Four-Year Training Program in Psychoanalysis

 ADMISSION DEADLINES & TIMELINE

-Applications to be considered for entry into the class for 2025/26 will be accepted until April 15, 2025.
+Applications to be considered for entry will be accepted until May 1.
+Reach out to discuss late applications.

 Interviews are conducted during May, after which the committee convenes for a series of meetings to consider each applicant in detail.
 Committee decisions are finalized by June 1.
 Classes begin mid-September.